zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout-grid.md

 ### offsetX `float`

-defines the left offset of the grid layout.
+Defines the left offset of the grid layout.
 The default is 50.

 #### Example
     <kendo:diagram-layout-grid offsetX="offsetX">